horuskol/horuskol.net/source/about.blade.md

 section: page
 ---

-I'm a web application developer and the founder of [Savvy Wombat](https://savvywombat.com.au).
+I'm a web application developer and the founder of [Savvy Wombat](https://savvywombat.com.au), and currently working on [ViewCrafter](https://viewcrafter.com/) - a rich and powerful browser based tool for building rich and powerful browser based apps.

 Before starting my own business, I spent several years as the lead for a team of in-house developers, building websites and web-based applications for [Australian Medicines Handbook](https://www.amh.net.au).
 I have been developing